atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-main-metric.md

 The following parameter is used to

 - Associate a predefined Query to a region or a point.
-This will allow to define a value and/or a color to a specific area according to the query.
+This will allow you to define value and/or a color to a specific area according to the query.

 ![main metric](../../screenshots/editor/coordinates/main-metric/main-metric-query-a.jpg)